Neo-Assyrian Empire: Revitalization and rise

 During his 18-year reign, Tiglath-Pileser campaigned in all directions.
-In his first year as king, he warred against King Nabonassar of Babylon and conquered territories on the eastern side of the Tigris river.
-In 746 BC he conducted a successful campaign in the region around the Zagros Mountains, where he created two new Assyrian provinces.
-From 743 to 739 BC, he focused on Urartu and northern Syria.
-Campaigns against both targets proved to be resoundingly successful; in 743 BC Sarduri II of Urartu was defeated, and in 740 BC Arpad in Syria was conquered after a three-year long siege.
+In his first year as king, he waged war against Nabonassar, the Chaldean king of Babylon, and conquered territories on the eastern bank of the Tigris.
+In 746 BCE, he conducted a successful campaign in the Zagros, where he created two new provinces.
+From 743 to 739 BCE, he focused on Urartu and northern Syria.
+Campaigns against both targets proved resoundingly successful; in 743 BCE, Sarduri II of Urartu was defeated, and in 740 BCE, Arpad, Syria was conquered after a three-year siege.
 With the nearest threats dealt with, Tiglath-Pileser began to focus on lands that had never been under solid Assyrian rule.
-In 738 BC the Neo-Hittite states of Pattin and Hatarikka, and the Phoenician city of Sumur were conquered.
-In 734 BC the Assyrian army marched through the Levant all the way to the Egyptian border, forcing several of the states on the way—such as Ammon, Edom, Moab and Judah—to pay tribute and become Assyrian vassals.
-In 732 BC the Assyrians captured Damascus and much of Transjordan and Galilee.
-Tiglath-Pileser's conquests are, in addition to their extent, also noteworthy because of the large scale in which he undertook resettlement policies; he settled tens to hundreds of thousands of foreigners in both the Assyrian heartland and in far-away underdeveloped provinces.
+In 738 BCE, the Neo-Hittite states of Pattin and Hatarikka, and the Phoenician city of Sumur were conquered.
+In 734 BCE, the Assyrian army marched through the Levant all the way to the Egyptian border, forcing several of the states on the way—such as Ammon, Edom, Moab and the Kingdom of Judah—to pay tribute and become Assyrian vassals.
+In 732 BCE, the Assyrians captured Damascus and much of Transjordan and Galilee.
+Tiglath-Pileser's conquests are, in addition to their extent, also noteworthy because of the large scale in which he undertook resettlement policies; he settled tens to hundreds of thousands of foreigners in both the Assyrian heartland and in distant, underdeveloped provinces.